CharlesThawnpi/movievirus-docs/master-instruction-source.md

   - revocation
   - manual/admin adjustment
 - Time-based expiry is reserved only for explicit non-standard plans or manual override cases
+- Plaintext token must be delivered to user exactly once via bot message, then discarded from memory
+- Only hashed token and masked preview are stored and displayed after creation

 Purpose:
 - allow controlled sharing
 - maintain fairness across plans
 - prevent uncontrolled token distribution

-### CR-03.
-Device Meaning Rule
+### B.3 Device Meaning Rule
-For MovieVirus, “device” means one linked Telegram account identified primarily by Telegram user ID.
+For MovieVirus, "device" means one linked Telegram account identified primarily by Telegram user ID.
 Do not assume physical hardware detection unless explicitly introduced later.

-### CR-04.
-Upgrade / Downgrade Rule
+### B.4 Upgrade / Downgrade Rule
-- upgrades apply immediately with fair recalculation based on current-cycle usage
+- upgrades apply immediately with carry-forward recalculation:
-- downgrades apply on the next renewal cycle unless explicitly changed
+  - new_remaining = new_plan_total + old_remaining
+  - log quota_adjustment_delta in subscription_plan_change_logs
+- downgrade is not an in-place operation for standard quota tokens
+- user simply purchases a lower plan when current entitlement is exhausted or no longer needed

-### CR-05.
-Security Rule
+### B.5 Security Rule
 Prefer:
 - long random tokens
 - hashed token storage